 With a tread design that looks strikingly similar to the Minion DHF, the Vittoria Mazza also boasts impressive cornering traction.
 This aggressive tire has a row of well-supported side knobs and a predictable locked-in feel when on edge.
 Vittoria's 4C Graphene rubber provides a tacky feel, and longitudinal siping on all the tread knobs further enhance their grip and traction in all conditions we encountered while testing.
 Specialized's Butcher T9 is at the top of the heap in the corners as well.
 The aggressive open tread is great in a range of conditions, but it's the new T9 rubber compound that's most impressive.
 While the rubber doesn't have the tackiest feel, its dampening properties give it an especially smooth, glued-to-the-ground ride quality.

-The WTB Vigilante earns an honorable mention in the cornering metric.
+Continental's latest tires deserve praise in the metric, and the Kryptotoal Fr represents a new era for the brand.
+This tire performs as well as the best cornering tires we've tested.
+The WTB Vigilante also earns an honorable mention in the cornering metric.
 We found performance to be right there with the Minion DHF and the Wild Enduro Front.
 This burly and mean front tire can stand up to aggressive movements, committed riding, and all types of terrain.
-Unfortunately for the Vigilante, it is much, much, heavier than the competition.

 If we were forced to pick one rear tire to ride for an entire year, knowing we'd be experiencing a huge range of conditions, trail types, and weather, we'd choose the Maxxis Aggressor.
 We feel this tire provides a great combination of traction and rolling speed and has a huge bandwidth in terms of conditions.
 While other tires may handle specific conditions better, the Aggressor rarely leaves us wanting more.
 The medium profile center tread allows for exceptional pedaling efficiency and low rolling resistance, all while offering adequate bite for climbing and braking traction.
 The side knobs are stout enough to rail corners but not so burly that they resist flicking the bike's rear end into corners and breaking traction when the mood hits.

 The Maxxis Dissector is another of our favorite rear tires.
 Its moderate height center tread is fast-rolling, yet it has a substantial row of side knobs that provide excellent grip in the corners.
 This versatile model performs well in all but the loosest of conditions.
-The eThirteen TRS Semi-Slick is a fast-rolling rear tire with excellent cornering bite.
-This tire is best suited for riders in dry climates with hardpack conditions due to the short and tightly spaced center tread.
-That said, when you lean this tire over, the taller side lugs lock in and offer ample cornering bite for how fast this tire rolls.
+Similarly, the WTB Trail Boss rolls relatively quickly, but its stout row of shoulder knobs hook up and rails through the bends.

-Those who want a relatively fast-rolling rear tire that maintains good cornering abilities, you might consider the Specialized Eliminator T7.
+Those who want a relatively fast-rolling rear tire that maintains good cornering abilities might consider the Specialized Eliminator T7.
 The Eliminator has a semi-aggressive center rolling for speed, but it still has good braking bite and cornering traction.
 Likewise, the Michelin Force AM2 is a fast-rolling tire, but it has aggressive shoulder lugs that help it corner better than other fast-rollers.
-The WTB Trail Boss is a great choice for the gravity crowd.
-This is a heavy tire that the weight weenies may take issue with.
-If you simply don't care about weight, this is a ripping rear tire that rolls relatively fast and delivers lots of bite in the corners.

-The Maxxis Minion DHR II is our top pick for a rear tire for aggressive riders.
+For the more aggressive rider, the Maxxis Minion DHR II is our favorite option.
 The Michelin Wild Enduro Rear is right there with the DHR II when weight is less of a priority and cornering abilities and traction are emphasized.
-Neither of these tires is light, but they both stand out as impressive when the going gets radical.
+While neither of these tires is light, they're both impressive when the going gets radical.

 The Maxxis Aggressor provided us with excellent pedaling traction on a huge range of surfaces and conditions.
 We found the Aggressor works best on hardpack, rock, and loam.
 When things get loose and steep, the Aggressor can't match the DHR II's more aggressive tread.
-When things really get loose and steep, we found that the aggressive tread design of the Michelin Wild Enduro Rear offered heaps of pedaling traction.
-The taller and widely spaced tread lugs claw into loose conditions with the best of them.
+Similarly, the Specialized Eliminator and WTB Trail Boss provide balanced traction across a wide range of surfaces and conditions.

 When conditions are firm, some of our fastest rolling tires perform exceptionally well.
 Lower profile tread designs like those of the Maxxis Ardent, Vittoria Agarro, and Michelin Force AM2 grip very well on hardpack and slabby rock, though they tend to falter when the surface conditions are super loose.